rveeblefetzer/quick-katas/README.rst

 ^^^^^^^^^
 ``userid_list_check(id_inputs)``
 Take a tuple of a user ID and a list of user IDs, and return whether the user is in the list.
 It calls sorted() on the user ID list and then runs binary search.
+In py27 you could pass the tuple into a function, but this was deprecated in `PEP 3113 <https://www.python.org/dev/peps/pep-3113/>`_, but you can straddle compatibility with indexing.

 kata_2.py
 ^^^^^^^^^
 ``ip_check(array)``
 Take an array of IP addresses and return a list of namedtuples with a type attribute noting if it's a public or private address.
-Could've used two lists or a dictionary, but this way it could be rewritten to include whitelist or blacklist info, or sent to ``._asdict()`` to include a counter for number of connections.
+This could've maybe used two lists or a dictionary, but with namedtuple it could be easily rewritten to include whitelist or blacklist info, or sent to ``._asdict()`` and extended to include a counter for keeping track of number of connections.

+If I were to create an issue for this solution, it'd be to cover non-addresses, such as octets that go past eight bits.
-Otherwise, though, the solution to this problem is so well done in the ``_is_private_ip()`` function by William Metcalf `here <https://github.com/wmetcalf/cuckoo-master/blob/master/modules/processing/network.py>`_, using the struct and sockets libraries.
+A really nice solution to this problem was done in the ``_is_private_ip()`` function by William Metcalf `here <https://github.com/wmetcalf/cuckoo-master/blob/master/modules/processing/network.py>`_, using the struct and socket libraries.
 Struct, which does coversions between Python values and C structs, was new to me, but is absolutely suited for the problem.
-Also, `the docs <https://docs.python.org/2/library/struct.html>`_ has this gem:
+And, `the docs for it <https://docs.python.org/2/library/struct.html>`_ has this gem:
 	The form '!' is available for those poor souls who claim they can’t remember whether network byte order is big-endian or little-endian.

 Requirements